moorexa/org/author-note.md

 ```

 ### using HYPHE, reusable html directive.
 Inspired by React JSX
-You can pass props, get childs and much more.
+You can pass props, get child's and much more.
 ```html
 <hy>
     <element name="chris"/>